 Images of the plants and the corresponding symptoms can be extremely helpful to the diagnostic staff.
 Images can be emailed to the lab.
 Please send multiple images including close-up shots of the symptoms of concern, as well as images that show the entire plant/tree and its surroundings.
 In the email include your name and contact information, also indicate the date that the accompanying physical sample was or will be sent.
-Please note that out of focus images have limited or no value; we are not able to improve the focus of digital images.
+Please note that out-of-focus images have no value.
+We are not able to improve the focus of digital images.
 Images submitted to the lab may be used by lab staff, with proper photo credit, for educational purposes.

 Clients submitting samples that are collected outside of Michigan must follow some additional packaging protocols.
-Samples must be double bagged and sealed (ex. two zip-lock freezer bags).
+Samples must be double bagged and sealed (ex. two Ziplock freezer bags).
 Place the sealed bags in a sturdy shipping container.
-Our lab has USDA APHIS permits in place to accept samples from the continental U.S. Note, diagnostic fees are increased for out of state clients.
+Our lab has USDA APHIS permits in place to accept samples from the continental U.S.

 If you have any doubt about what to collect or how to collect a good sample please contact the lab at (517) 432-0988 or via email at firstname.lastname@example.org.

 When possible, send entire plants including roots and some soil.
 Roots and soil should be in a plastic bag tied off at the soil line to prevent soil from touching foliage.
 This plant material degrades fairly quickly; as a result, plants should be dropped off in person or sent with overnight or priority shipping.

 Read more about how to mail herbaceous plants for disease and pest analysis.